 Available both in glossy stainless steel (ref.
 886020 1NRFN) and in dressier rose gold PVD (ref.
-886020 8ARF) versions, any member of this new Saint Honore Trocadero Chronograph collection could be a timepiece of choice for a person searching for a classic-styled “Swiss made” chronograph wristwatch on a (very) tight budget.
-And never mind the purists: after all, you are buying a watch for yourself, not for a bunch of snobs who believe that anything below an Omega or Rolex is not even worth considering.
+886020 8ARF) versions, any member of this new Saint Honore Trocadero Chronograph collection could be a timepiece of choice for a person searching for a classic-styled “Swiss made” chronograph on a (very) tight budget.
+And never mind the purists: after all, you are buying a watch for yourself, not for a bunch of snobs who believe that anything below an Omega or a Rolex is not even worth considering.

 Yes, the watch is massive and so is the set of boldly styled Roman numerals on its silver-toned dial.
 Neatly lined along the railway-style minute track, they visually dominate the Trocadero’s face successfully hiding the fact that the quartz caliber that powers the timekeeper is way too small for this gadget: just look how far from the bezel flange is the calendar aperture.
-The classic Clous de Paris motif is clearly stamped, not engraved by a hand of a skilled artisan, yet the face of the timekeeper still looks elegant and even classy, especially if you don’t spend too much time inspecting the dial with a watchmaker’s loupe.
-The one on the PVD-treated version with rose gold-plated hour and minute hands may look even better, but that’s a matter of personal preference.
+The classic Clous de Paris motif is stamped, not engraved by a hand of a skilled artisan, yet the face still looks elegant and even classy, especially if you don’t spend too much time inspecting the dial with a watchmaker’s loupe.
+The one on the PVD-treated version with the rose gold-plated hour and minute hands may look even better, but that’s a matter of personal preference.

-While many watchmakers still think that a chronograph must be “sporty” and thus offer the timepieces in oversized bodies, Saint Honore really got it right and presented the Trocadero in a relatively compact case only 41 millimeters in diameter.
-Quite slim and sporting a set of relatively short lugs, the watch will probably fit nicely almost any wrist, even a relatively skinny one.
+While many watchmakers belive that a chronograph must be “sporty” and thus offer the timepieces in oversized bodies, Saint Honore got it right and presented the Trocadero in a relatively compact case only 41 millimeters in diameter.
+Slim and sporting a set of relatively short lugs, the watch will probably fit nicely almost any wrist, even a relatively skinny one.